IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

    for scripts, images and model files.
 Change MLDL_TOP to the appropriate shared directory in your environment.

 3).
-If PowerAI is not installed locally, Docker and NVIDIA Docker is installed and working on LSF compute nodes
+If IBM PowerAI is not installed locally, Docker and NVIDIA Docker is installed and working on LSF compute nodes

 4).
 You want to learn about MLDL and use MLDL with LSF

 5).
-Scripts were tested on PowerAI 1.6.1.
+Scripts were tested on IBM PowerAI 1.6.1.
 Results may vary on newer or older version of the related MLDL framework

 ## Shared Directory Structure